allden/personalAPIs/README.md

 A list of APIs that I use for my projects.

-It has two relevant routes:
+It has one relevant route:

-"/iplookup" Which returns the data about the requester's IP address and

-"/iplookup/?ip=1.1.1.1" With 1.1.1.1 being placeholder data and returns information about the specified IP address.
+"/iplookup/?ip=1.1.1.1" with the ip query being optional, if omitted it will fetch your IP.

 The API url is: https://infinite-dusk-92659.herokuapp.com/